Pooja113/add-ons/README.md

-# There are multiple plugins/blocks in this add-ons repository
+# There are multiple plugins/blocks in this add-ons repository, using react

 ## Subscribers
 - This widget plugin displays the youtube subscribers of any channel inserted by the admin